Empowering People, Launching lives

 Sarah Larner, BCBA – ABA Supervisor

 Sarah joined BeyondAutism in September 2011 having worked in various capacities with children with autism prior to this.
-She joined as a trainee ABA Tutor and since then has worked her way through being a Class Leader to an ABA Supervisor across both Park House and Tram House Schools.
+She joined as a Trainee ABA Tutor and worked her way through being a Class Leader to an ABA Supervisor across both Park House and Tram House Schools.
 In September 2018 she joined the Early Years Team as the ABA Supervisor.

 Sarah completed a Masters in Applied Behaviour Analysis through Bangor University in September 2016 and became a BCBA in February 2018.

 She is passionate about helping children and young people with autism succeed and achieve their maximum potential through learning communication strategies and gaining access and understanding within their local communities.
 Sarah loves seeing the progress that the pupils can make and celebrating these successes with parents and Tutors.
 She is particularly motivated working with young children and their parents, focusing on early intervention and getting consistency across all settings from a young age to allow children to grow and succeed.

 Laura Reader – Outreach Administrator